ncsa/psync/README.md

   * Note: can also use `/path/to/psync/bin/psyncd stop` on each worker node, but using `workers_shutdown` is usually easier and faster.
 2. Stop redis service
-  1. Login to the machine that running redis
+  1. Login to the machine that is running redis
   2. `/path/to/psync/bin/redis_psync stop`
 3. Stop rabbitmq service
+  1. Login to the machine that is running rabbitmq
-  1. `/path/to/psync/bin/rabbitmq_psync stop`
+  2. `/path/to/psync/bin/rabbitmq_psync stop`

 ## Other useful commands
 * Check/Change number of procs per worker
   * `/path/to/psync/bin/set_pool_size -h`
   * Note: It is best to set the pool size before starting psync.
-Once the workers are busy, changing pool size will likely timeout waiting for a worker process to become idle.
+Once the workers are busy, reducing pool size will likely timeout waiting for a worker process to become idle.
+On the other hand, growing the pool size is easy.

 * To keep logs from separate psync runs organized, use the following command to rename all logs from a given run by adding the start timestamp as